DevMountain/alexa-instructions/README.md

     In order to have Alexa report back to the user, we use the `this.emit` function.
 The first parameter passed in (in this case, we used `':tell'`), tells the service how to respond to the user.
 If you use `':tell'`, Alexa will speak the text you pass in.
 If you pass in `':tellWithCard'` a card will show up in the Alexa app with the information you pass in.

 1. Next, we need to register the `handlers` object we created above with the Alexa SDK.
+The code below tells the application what handlers have been defined and allows requests our app receives to be routed to the correct handler.
+In the last line, we tell the app to actually run with `alexa.execute()`.
   ```
   exports.handler = function(event, context, callback){
       var alexa = Alexa.handler(event, context);